Early Termination or Modification of Probation

 The schedule of payments for restitution may by modified in time or manner where a defendant’s conduct has been good while on probation.[10]
 However, the court may not interfere with the usual process of unpaid restitution becoming a civil judgment upon the termination of probation.[11]
 However, it is very difficult to reduce the total amount of restitution owed.[12]
 In fact, restitution may be increased where, for example, a victim’s expenses are on-going and not capable of calculation at sentencing.[13]

-Termination of Probation That Includes a Protective Order.
+Termination of Probation That Includes a Protective Order

 In domestic violence[14] cases, probation will often involve a “protective order.”
 A protective order is an order from the court that the probationer have either no contact or no “negative contact” with the victim.
 Often times, the victim and the domestic violence defendant have reconciled while the criminal justice process has dealt with the case.
 In this event, a probation termination attorney can ask the court to terminate or modify the protective order.
 This can be done as part of an attempt to terminate probation or separately.